Power company confident it can meet demand

 CASPER — Rocky Mountain Power is confident it can handle the heat.

-With temperatures expected to rise again in Wyoming this weekend — though not to such extremes as the record-breaking highs seen recently in the Pacific Northwest — Rocky Mountain Power, which supplies electricity to about 70 percent of the state, is prepared.
+With temperatures expected to rise again in Wyoming this weekend — though not to such extremes as the record-breaking highs seen recently in the Pacific Northwest — Rocky Mountain Power, which supplies electricity to about 70% of the state, is prepared.

 The utility’s practice of forecasting maximum electricity demand and upgrading its infrastructure accordingly means it’s equipped to keep the lights on and the air conditioning running, even on the hottest summer days.